kpc333/hw00/README.md

 In the above, we see three new `git` commands:

-1. `git status` will tell you what branch your on and whether or not there are changes to be committed.
+1. `git status` will tell you what branch you're on and whether or not there are changes to be committed.
 1. `git checkout -b` is actually two commands in one: the `checkout` portion is how you switch to a different branch; the `-b` switch is used to create the branch first.
 If you already have the branch, we do this command with out the `-b` to switch to the desired branch.
 1. `git branch` shows the branches that currently exist in your local repository.
 The one with the leading `*` is the branch that is currently checked out.